-NBS Building 5.6 (May 2016) introduces the functionality to export your specification to Microsoft Word.
+NBS Building version 5.6.0 (May 2016) introduced the functionality to export your specification or preliminary to Microsoft Word.

-Please see the Export to Microsoft Word article for step-by-step guidance on using this feature.
+Please see the Export to Microsoft Word article for a step-by-step guidance on using this feature.

 Why should I use the export to Microsoft Word option instead of the PDF option in NBS Building?

-You may find this feature helpful if you want to format your project information beyond what can be done with the existing formatting settings in NBS Building or you already have a corporate stylesheet setup in Microsoft Word you would like to apply to your documentation.
+You may find this feature helpful if you want to format your project information beyond what can be done with the existing formatting settings in NBS Building, or you already have a company/corporate stylesheet setup in Microsoft Word you would like to apply to your documentation.

 When should I export to Microsoft Word and where should I make further changes to my clauses?

-You should make all of the amendments to your clauses in NBS Building before exporting your specification to Microsoft Word.
+You should make all of the amendments to your clauses in NBS Building before exporting your specification/preliminary to Microsoft Word.

-We recommend making any further amendments to clauses in NBS Building and re-exporting the specification.
+We recommend making any further amendments to clauses in NBS Building and re-exporting the specification/preliminary.
 Only make formatting or style changes to the document in Microsoft Word.
-This will avoid the potential of untracked editing or information being duplicated.
+This will avoid the potential of un-tracked editing or information being duplicated.

 What is not exported from NBS Building to Microsoft Word?

-All technical content from your specification will be exported.
-However some elements of the NBS Building Print options are not exported.
+All technical content from your specification/preliminary will be exported.
+However some elements of the NBS Building Export/Print options are not exported.
 This is intentional so you can take advantage of the more powerful formatting options in Microsoft Word.

-Print formatting settings in NBS Create; margin settings, cover page and separator page layouts, fonts
+- Native NBS Building print formatting (e.g. margin settings, cover page and separator page layouts, fonts etc.)

 I get the message “There was a problem exporting the specification” when I try to export.

-When I save my exported specification I get the following error message, “There was a problem exporting the specification.
-Please check the file at the chosen destination is not currently in use by another application.”
+When you save your exported specification/preliminary you get the following error message, “There was a problem exporting the specification.
+Please check the file at the chosen destination is not currently in use by another application”.

 This is because you have a version of the exported document already open in Microsoft Word.
 Please close this and then retry the export from NBS Building.